Maurice Lauré Prize

 - Papers may be entered by the authors themselves, but the Branches of IFA or individual members domiciled in countries where an IFA Branch does not exist, may submit papers not directly submitted by the author.

 - The Jury will only accept original work making either a theoretical or a practical contribution to the study of the effects of taxation, whether it concerns international taxation or comparative tax law.

 - Only papers written in English, French or German will be accepted.

 - There is no restriction on the number of pages of the papers.
 The choice of subjects is unlimited.

 - Papers entered for the Prize for a given year should be submitted with six (hard) copies on or before the 1st of April.
 These papers should not be or have been submitted to compete for the Mitchell B. Carroll Prize of IFA.

 - The Jury will consist of five members, who are appointed by the Executive Committee from amongst the IFA membership upon recommendation by the Permanent Scientific Committee.

 - The winner will receive a medal and an invitation to attend the Congress, exempted from the payment of the Congress registration fee, during which the Prize is awarded, as well as an amount of Euro 5,000.
-Next year's IFA Congress will be held in Copenhagen, Denmark from 25 - 30 August 2013.
+Next year's IFA Congress will be held in Mumbai, India from 12 - 17 October 2014.